redpanda-data/connect/docs/outputs/README.md

   - type: some_processor
 ```

 The switch output requires a minimum of two outputs.
-If no condition is defined for
+If no condition is defined
-an output, it behaves like a static `true` condition.
-If `fallthrough` is set to
+for an output, it behaves like a static `true` condition.
+If
-`true`, the swith output will continue evaluating additional outputs after finding
+`fallthrough` is set to `true`, the switch output will
-a match.
-If an output applies back pressure it will block all subsequent messages,
+continue evaluating additional outputs after finding a match.
+If an output
-and if an output fails to send a message, it will be retried continously until
+applies back pressure it will block all subsequent messages, and if an output
-completion or service shut down.
-Messages that do not match any outputs will be
+fails to send a message, it will be retried continously until completion or
-dropped.
+service shut down.
+Messages that do not match any outputs will be dropped.

 ## `websocket`